KomunikacjaTechnicznaVistula/kacper-bojakowski/index.md

 # Introduction

-In this guide, you will learn how to improve the sound of your headphones for free by tuning them towards the Harman target curve.
-Along the way, you will also learn about equalization in general, and – hopefully – enrich your hobby by developing a better understanding of audio gear and sound-related software.
+In this guide, you will learn how to improve the sound of your headphones for free by tuning them to the Harman target curve.
+Along the way, you will also learn about equalization in general, and – hopefully – enrich your hobby by developing better understanding of audio gear and sound-related software.
 If you want to skip the theory and jump right into the guide, click [here](https://komunikacjatechnicznavistula.github.io/kacper-bojakowski/manual/step-by-step-guide/).

 ## Table of contents